Greece Moments Greece Moments

 View of Kalamata

-If you have enough travel time available, it is worth travelling by car or camper.
-The Mani region can be wonderfully divided into an extensive Peloponnese Tour integrate.
-You can travel by car either via the Balkans or by ferry via Italy with arrival in Patras or Igoumenitsa.
+If you have plenty of travel time, it’s worth making the journey by car or camper.
+The Mani region can be wonderfully incorporated into an extensive Peloponnese Tour.
+You can travel by car either via the Balkans or by ferry via Italy, arriving in Patras or Igoumenitsa.

-→ You can find out more information about how to get there in our article: Arrival Greece
+→ You can find more information about getting there in our article: Getting to Greece

 A car is the only way to explore the mountainous region of Mani.
-If you don’t have your own car or campervan, you can rent a car when you arrive at the airport of Kalamata, Patras or Athens.
-The major international car rental companies such as Hertz, Avis & Co. are all located locally.
-You can compare the offers well via Discover Cars*:
+If you don’t have your own car or campervan, you can rent one upon arrival at the airport of Kalamata, Patras or Athens.
+All the major international car rental companies such as Hertz, Avis & Co. are represented locally.
+You can easily compare offers via Discover Cars*:

 ➲ Book your rental car here*

-Mani is divided into external or Exo Mani (Kardamili to Aeropoli or Gyhtio) and Inner or Messa Mani (Aeropoli to Tenaro).
+Mani is divided into Outer or Exo Mani (Kardamili to Aeropoli or Gyhtio) and Inner or Messa Mani (Aeropoli to Tenaro).
 The roads are narrow and winding, but mostly in good condition.

 › Athens – Areopoli: 295 km (3 hrs 20 mins)